 In science, the children look at the physical properties of materials and how they are used in engineering.
-They identify different types of machinery, their purposes and how they work.
+They carry out an experiment looking at how materials can be changed.
+They then identify different types of machinery, their purposes and how they work.
 The children use different sources of information (internet, books, leaflets, magazines) to learn about everyday machines and find out why they were made and how they work.
 They look at how machines have changed in our living memory and also those that have changed over a longer period of time, and consider their importance to our lives, e.g., the development of airplanes.

-In history, the children learn about and research several revolutionary inventors who have helped shape the world as we know it in terms of advancing our technology, including the Wright Brothers and Karl Benz.
+In history, the children learn about and research several revolutionary inventors who have helped shape the world as we know it in terms of advancing our technology, including the Wright Brothers.
 They also learn about Amelia Earhart and her significance as a female aviator in the early 20th century.